 - abdominal swelling

-- child draws knees up to his or her chest
+- drawing knees up to their chest

 - grunting in pain

 - passing stools that appear to have blood in them, known as a currant jelly stool